sararosebud/Volunteer-Quest-2.0/README.md

 ## Installation
 <a name="installation"></a>
-In a local environment, after cloning this repository, run npm start in the command line.
+In a local environment, after cloning this repository, in a command line, run npm i to install all dependencies.
+Run mysql to download db, then npm run seed.
+Next, run npm start in the command line.
 Or visit [this site](LINK TO HEROKU) to checkout the app from a web browser.

 ## Usage
 <a name="usage"></a>